Infectious Disease Fellowship

 - High quality of living in the Midwest (little traffic; affordable housing)

-- One of our 2021 graduating fellows is staying at Creighton for a critical care fellowship
+One of our 2021 graduating fellows also stayed at Creighton for a critical care fellowship

-- The other 2021 graduate is going to Mayo Clinic Rochester for a critical care fellowship
+The other 2021 graduate went to Mayo Clinic Rochester for a critical care fellowship

 - Our academic medical center has 3 pods (52 beds) of critical care